Jal Feldman, Piano (Suzuki Academy)

 Teaching Artist Statement

-I teach music because it is very exciting for me to help children develop the skill and the heart to express themselves through music.
-Being able to do this was extremely important to me during my own childhood (I cannot imagine what it would have been like to grow up without it).
+I teach because it is very exciting for me to help children develop the skill and the heart to express themselves through music.
+Being able to do this was extremely important to me during my own childhood.
 I enjoy guiding others through the rewards and challenges along the path to having the same gift.
 The development of musical skill requires a combination of great discipline and enormous creativity.
 I try to foster and encourage both in my students.

-Because spirituality is an essential part of my life, I feel very fortunate to be able to perform in spiritual settings.
-I have had a long-term and active support role in two top-quality music programs - at the Center for Spiritual Living and Bet Alef Synagogue in Seattle.
-I have the opportunity to play almost every style of music in these settings with amazingly gifted singers and musicians from all over the U.S., as well as performing individual solos on a regular basis.
-I created, organized and was the central performer for a music entertainment service that I called The Jal Feldman Groups which operated for about nine years.
-I had the good fortune to work with some of the very finest musicians in Seattle during this time.
-I have also played in musical theater productions - professional and amateur—in San Francisco and Seattle, including support for theater productions at private high schools in Seattle.
+Spirituality is an essential part of Jal’s life and work.
+He has had a long-term and active support role in two top-quality music programs—at the Center for Spiritual Living and Bet Alef Synagogue in Seattle.
+Jal has had the opportunity to play almost every style of music in these situations with gifted singers and musicians from all over the U.S., as well as performing individual solos on a regular basis.
+Jal created, organized and was the central performer for a music entertainment service called The Jal Feldman Groups.
+Jal has also been the pianist for musical theater productions—professional and amateur—in San Francisco and Seattle.

 Music Center Programs

 Traditional Music Lessons (Piano)